 Terms and Conditions

-Thank you for choosing Emotional Recovery the world’s least user-friendly process.
+the world's least user-friendly process

 - You acknowledge that closure will take longer than promised.